ACK alert management

 2. On the Clusters page, click the name of your cluster.
 In the left navigation pane, click Operations > Alerts.

 3. On the Alert Rules tab, click Configure Alert Rule in the upper-right corner.
-Then, for the target rule, click YAML in the Actions column to view the AckAlertRule resource configuration for the current cluster.
+Then, in the Actions column of the target rule, click YAML to view the AckAlertRule CRD resource configuration.

-The following YAML shows an example alert rule configuration.
+The following example shows the YAML configuration of an alert rule:

 apiVersion: alert.alibabacloud.com/v1beta1